Chicago Motor Vehicle Accidents Resulting from Failure to Check Blind Spots

 - Slow down if you are following a truck

-- Watch out for odd behavior of other cars on the road
+- Watch out for odd behavior of other cars and trucks on the road

 Risk Factors Contributing to Blind Spots Accidents

-The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving is one of the leading factors causing vehicle crashes every year.
-In 2008, there were a total of 34,017 vehicle crashes that occurred.
-About 16 percent of accidents resulted from distracted driving behaviors, and these behaviors included a failure to look behind for blind spots.
+The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving is one of the leading factors that cause vehicle crashes every year.
+In 2008, there were a total of 34,017 vehicle crashes involving injury, death and property damage.
+About 16 percent of accidents were caused by distracted driving behaviors including a failure to look around the vehicle's blind spots.

-Illinois has been a leader in implementing laws aimed at decreasing the number of accidents caused by distracted driving.
-In 2013, Illinois introduced laws that prohibited the use of cell phones in construction zones and that banned texting while driving.
-Both of these laws will likely ensure that drivers remain focused on the road and their duty to check blind spots.
+The Illinois legislature has implemented laws aimed at decreasing the number of accidents caused by distracted driving.
+In 2013, state lawmakers introduced bills that prohibited the use of cell phones in construction zones and banned texting while driving.
+Both of these laws were enacted to ensure that drivers remain focused on the road and routinely check blind spots.

 Here are some of the other risk factors that contribute to blind spot accidents:

 - Failure to respond quickly due to elder age

 - Inexperience in determining another driver’s speed or distance

 - Driver distractions including listening to loud music, conversing with passengers, eating and grooming, along with texting and talking on a cell phone

 - Lack of knowledge/failure to be informed about checking blind spots